 We ask for your online banking credentials (username and password) so we can establish a secure, one-way connection with your financial institution, whether it’s a bank, credit union, or credit card company.

 Once we connect to your bank, our product downloads your transactions automatically and securely.
 Using data that already exists at your bank saves you from having to manually enter and record transactions.

 Each time you sign-in to our product, we automatically update, sync, and download your financial transactions so you have the latest information.

 How we keep your information secure

-We rely on advanced, industry-recognized security and virus safeguards to keep all your financial data private and protected.
+We rely on advanced, industry-recognised security and virus safeguards to keep all your financial data private and protected.
 With password-protected sign in, firewall protected servers, and the same encryption technology (128-bit SSL) used by the world's top banking institutions, we have the security elements in place to give you peace of mind.